Sandu Tudor: At Antim

-The Burning Pyre met daily, usually at the Antim Monastery Library, Bucharest.
+The Burning Bush met daily, usually at the Antim Monastery Library, Bucharest.
 Other than Tudor (Kulygin's trustee), Dumitriu, Mironescu, and Scrima, the group had among its members some high-profile intellectuals of various backgrounds.
 They include the avant-garde author Marcel Avramescu and critic Vladimir Streinu, poet-scientist Ion Barbu, mathematicians Valentin Poénaru and Octav Onicescu, novelist Ion Marin Sadoveanu, poet-physician Vasile Voiculescu etc. Together with historian Virgil Cândea came a cell of social scientists and classical scholars, among them Alexandru Duțu.
 They were joined by high-profile Orthodox clergymen: Ghiuș, Dumitru Stăniloae, Sofian Boghiu and Arsenie Papacioc.
 Another occasional guest was Bartolomeu Anania, the outspoken anti-communist priest.

 The Rugul Aprins title was perhaps inherited from Floarea de Foc, or could be referencing the biblical burning bush, a manifestation of God.
 Scrima understood the meetings as "an Eucharist of God, brought to us by the angels", noting that the sessions were free, regulated only by "trust".
 Sandu Tudor would also explain that the incessant prayer is the very "heavenly prayer" of (sinless) Adam, revived by Virgin Mary "when she was taken to the Holy of Holies, where she lived in uninterrupted prayer [...] for 14 years".

 Patristic scholar Ioan I. Ică Jr. sees Tudor's neo-hesychasm as a throwback to Paisius, with echoes from Gregory Palamas.
 However, according to religious anthropologist Radu Drăgan, hesychasm itself is a "prudent" form of Esoteric Christianity, and Tudor's movement a Gnostic revival "in the bosom of Orthodox spirituality", "the only one of its kind."
 Drăgan also notes that, among the affiliates, Avramescu, Dumitriu, and possibly Scrima, were esotericists of the "Guénonian" variety.
 In his interpretation, the Burning Pyre blended a Guénonian traditionalism into Kulygin's teachings and "Desert Fathers" monasticism, to the point of resembling a "new religious movement".
 A particularity of Tudor's movement was its critique of materialism.
 Opposed to Marxist doctrines and to the atheists, Tudor preached classical Creationism.